sparkflows/sparkflows-processors/docs/03-Data-Preparation/16-Others/savewatermark.rst

 SaveWaterMark
 ===========

-This node save the value in watermark variable in workflow to file.
+This node saves the value in watermark variable in workflow to file.

 Type
 ---------